paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Amendment by Pub.
 L. 117–2 applicable only with respect to applications for forgiveness of covered loans made under pars.
 (36) or (37) of [section 636(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/a&num=0&edition=prelim) received on or after Mar.
 11, 2021, see section 5001(c)(3) of Pub.
 L. 117–2, set out as a note under [section 636 of this title](./chapter-14a-aid-to-small-business.md#section-636).

 #### Effective Date of 2020 Amendment
 Pub.
 L. 116–260, div.
 N, title II, § 276(a)(2), Dec.
 27, 2020, 134 Stat.
-1979, provided that: “The amendment made by this subsection [amending this section] shall apply to taxable years ending after the date of the enactment of the CARES Act [Pub.
-L. 116–136].”
+1979, provided that: “The amendment made by this subsection [amending this section] shall apply to taxable years ending after the date of the enactment of the CARES Act [Mar.
+27, 2020].”

 Amendment by section 304(b)(1)(A), (B), (2) of div.
 N of Pub.
 L. 116–260 effective as if included in Pub.
 L. 116–136 and applicable to any loan made pursuant to [section 636(a)(36) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/a/36&num=0&edition=prelim) before, on, or after Dec.
 27, 2020, including forgiveness of such a loan, with provisions relating to exclusion of loans already forgiven, see section 304(c) of Pub.
 L. 116–260, set out as a note under [section 636 of this title](./chapter-14a-aid-to-small-business.md#section-636).